cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

     - "cat"
 ```

-The available operators for `matchData` are the same as those listed under
-[Arguments filter](#arguments-filter), and apply according to the `type`
-declared in the corresponding `data` entry.

 ## Return args filter

+### Introduction

-Arguments filters can be specified under the `returnMatchArgs` field and
+Return args filters can be specified under the `returnMatchArgs` field and
 provide filtering based on the value of the function return value.

-It allows
+### Use case

-you to filter on the return value, thus success, error or value returned by a
+Use `returnMatchArgs` to filter on the return value of a kernel call — for
-kernel call.
+example detecting success, error codes, or specific values returned by the
+hooked function.

+Detecting failed access to sensitive files is a common pattern: `cat
+/etc/shadow` uses an `openat` syscall that returns `-1` for a failed attempt
+with an unprivileged user.

+### Inputs, values, options, and operators

+The available operators for `returnMatchArgs` are:

+- `Equal`
+- `NotEqual`
+- `Prefix`
+- `Postfix`

+### Limitations

+- Applies to return values only (not call arguments); use `matchArgs` for
+  argument filtering.

+### Examples

+Filter when the return value is not equal to `0`:

 ```yaml
 matchReturnArgs: